Annual Permit Renewal for Employees

 When will I start paying for my permit if I pay via payroll installments?

 I returned my permit.
 How do I get it back?

-Transportation Services will complete the transaction using payroll installments as the default payment method, if eligible, or will contact the requestor for an alternative form of payment.
+If the request is granted, Transportation Services will complete the transaction using payroll installments as the default payment method, if eligible, or will contact the requestor for an alternative form of payment.
 The employee will receive a temporary permit to use until their hangtag arrives.
 If the request cannot be granted, the employee will be offered an alternate option.